Senate meeting erupts as Graham clashes with Dems over asylum bill: 'You're not going to take my job!'

 This was in reference to a provision in the bill which would also override a court settlement agreement that caps child detention at 20 days, allowing families to be held together for up to 100 days.

-Graham has claimed that by requiring children – and those accompanying them – to be released after 20 days has allowed for fraud.
+Graham has claimed that requiring children – and those accompanying them – to be released after 20 days has allowed for fraud.
 Graham told Fox Business Network’s Maria Bartiromo in July that 30 percent of those who cross into the U.S. with children are "fake families," and that loopholes are used to let the same children come back over and over, bringing different adults with them.

 “Somebody’s got to do something,” Graham said.